What It Is:

 How will an agency put a line item in their budget for paying their fundraiser on a percentage of the donations or grants, particularly when so many foundations look down on the practice?

-Personally, I give agencies copies of their grant proposals so they can have their administrative staff send copies to other foundations, foundations that would not require a grant written specifically for their guidelines, which saves the agency money.
+I give agencies copies of their grant proposals so they can have their administrative staff send copies to other foundations whenever possible, which saves the agency money.

 knowledge of the local industry